-For the Regulatory Year, the Company achieved the significant milestone of a customer satisfaction score of 91.2%.
-The implementation of the new telephony system for other customer facing processes formed a significant part of the Company's customer service improvement plan and there will be continued focus on excellence in customer service in order to maintain a customer satisfaction score of greater than 90%.
+For the Regulatory Year, the Company just failed to achieve the target customer satisfaction score of greater than 90%, attaining an actual score of 89.8%.
+The implementation of the new telephony system for other customer facing processes formed a significant part of the Company's customer service improvement plan and there will be continued focus on excellence in customer service in order to meet the target of a customer satisfaction score of greater than 90%.